webarch-coop/ansible-role-users/README.md

 ## Cron jobs

-If `users_cron` is defined and true, at a server level then for users that are in the `chroot` group an hourly and daily cron job is created to run bash scripts that are created (empty by default) at `~/bin/cron_daily.sh` and `~/bin/cron_hourly.sh` in the chroot, for non-chrooted users a  cron job is created to run the same bash scripts.
+If `users_cron` is defined and true, at a server level then for users that are in the `chroot` group a daily, hourly and minutely cron job is created to run bash scripts that are created (empty by default) at `~/bin/cron_daily.sh`, `~/bin/cron_hourly.sh` and `~/bin/cron_minutely.sh` in the chroot, for non-chrooted users a  cron job is created to run the same bash scripts.

-Tasks can be added to the Bash scripts using the `users_hourly_scripts` and `users_daily_scripts` arrays at a user level, or they can be manually added not using Ansible by users, for example to archive Matomo stats on an hourly basis:
+Tasks can be added to the Bash scripts using the `users_daily_scripts`, `users_hourly_scripts` and `users_minutely_scripts` arrays at a user level, or they can be manually added not using Ansible by users, for example to archive Matomo stats on an hourly basis:

 ```yaml
     users_hourly_scripts: